jojonium/CS-3013-Operating-Systems/readme.md

 ```

 `test.c` is a simple C program to test the system call modifications.
 After compiling the Loadable
-Kernel Module from `mymodule.c` with the `make` command, insert it into the kernel using
+Kernel Module from `mymodule.c` and the test executable from test.c with the `make` command, insert
+it into the kernel using:

+`sudo insmod mymodule.ko`

-`sudo insmod mymodule.ko`.
-Then compile the test program with `gcc test.c -o test` and run it with
+Then compile the test program with:

+`gcc test.c -o test`

-`./test`.
-It should call the modified `cs3013_syscall2` and print out all the information stored in
+and run it with `./test`.
+It should call the modified `cs3013_syscall2` and print out all the
-a new user-level `struct processinfo`.
+information stored in a new user-level `struct processinfo`.